Death Game: Plot

 George drops the two off at a city bus stop on the opposite side of the Golden Gate Bridge and makes the trip home that night, glad the ordeal is seemingly over.
 However, his relief is short-lived, as Jackson and Donna ambush him inside his home and knock him unconscious.
 The duo ties George up with bedsheets and subject him to physical and emotional abuse while continuing to trash the inside of the house, and painting their faces with his wife's makeup.
 Their sadistic and often bizarre actions escalate as the night goes on.

 After George cries for help to a grocery delivery man, the girls usher the unfortunate courier into the living room, bludgeon him, and drown him in a fish tank.
 George's few struggles to escape fail.
 George tries to reason with his captors.
-At one point Jackson reveals to him that her unhinged behavior is due to her own father having sex with her.
+At one point Donna reveals to him that her unhinged behavior is due to her own father having sex with her.
 The girls hold a mock trial amongst themselves to determine if George should face punishment for the supposed sexual crimes he committed the previous evening.

 At midnight, Jackson, acting as both a witness and judge, announces his guilty verdict and sentences him to death at dawn.
 When the six o'clock hour rolls around, Donna holds a now-exhausted George down while Jackson proceeds to carry out his execution using a large cleaver.
 She spares his life at the last moment and the pair finally take off, laughing maniacally.
 As the women stroll gleefully through the neighborhood, they stumble into the street and—not paying attention to their surroundings—are struck head-on by a speeding van.